hrzap/checkplease-doc/apiMulti.md

 - NZ driver licence number
 - any check-specific information, e.g. whether candidate wants postal copy for MoJ Checks.

-When identity verification starts, a **Profile Snapshot** is recorded for audit purposes (i.e. this is the structured data that will be used to generate forms/check requests).
+Once the bundle of checks is submitted, identity verification starts and a **profile snapshot** is recorded for audit purposes.

 Once identity verification is complete, each of the checks on the bundle are completed and possibly used to start a workflow (e.g. with the Ministry of Justice for an MoJ Check).